VETERAN-OWNED BUSINESS

 Polycarbonate will discolor over time

-The insulation factor in relation to the panel thickness
+The insulation factor in relation to panel thickness

 What is an R-value?

-The formula for computing R-value is R = 1/U.
+The formula for determining R-value is R = 1/U. We explain U, or U-value, in greater detail below.

 What is the U-value?

-The formula for computing the U-value is U = 1/R (literally the reverse of the R-value).
+The formula for computing the U-value is U = 1/R (the reverse of the R-value).

 Covering MaterialR-valueU-value